louslife6788/cli_project/Readme.md

-Hello_world this is my third change
+Hello_world
+steps
+1: now it is time to set up my bin and lib directories
+2: set up a  config and gem file